To become a registered voter in Illinois you must be:

-Registration is open year round except: During the 27-day period just prior to an election and during the 2-day period after each election (1 day after in Chicago).
+Registration is open year-round except during the 27-day period prior to an election and during the 2-day period after each election (one day after the election in Chicago).

-You may register at the Kane County Clerk’s Office, 719 S. Batavia Ave., Bldg.
-B, Geneva, IL (Mon, Tues, Thurs, Fri: 8:30am-4:30pm – Wed: 8:30am-8:00pm); the Aurora Public Library; (main branch only}, during regular business hours or any other town’s public library in the area; At any IL Secretary of State’s License facility during regular business hours; the Township’s Youth and Community Center, 313 Gale St.; various other government agencies or the Township main office at 80 N. Broadway in Aurora.
+You may register at the Kane County Clerk’s Office, located at 719 S. Batavia Ave., Bldg.
+B, in Geneva, IL (Mon, Tues, Thurs, Fri: 8:30am-4:30pm – Wed: 8:30am-8:00pm), at the Aurora Public Library; (main branch only) during regular business hours or any other town’s public library in the area, at any IL Secretary of State’s License facility during regular business hours, at the township’s Youth and Community Center, located at 313 Gale St., various other government agencies, or the Township’s main office at 80 N. Broadway in Aurora.
 Many local schools also have Voter Registrars on staff.
-Additionally, mail-in registration forms are also available at most of these agencies and offices, or if you wish, you can download the form here and mail it to your local County Clerk’s office.
+Additionally, mail-in registration forms are also available at most of these agencies and offices.
+If you wish, you can download the mail-in registration form here and mail it to your local County Clerk’s office.

 If you change your name, you must re-register in order to be eligible to vote.

 Change of Address

 If you move prior to an election, you must notify the Election Authority through which you are registered.
 If your move is within the same jurisdiction as your previous registration, simply fill out and sign the back of your current voter registration card and mail it to the address indicated on it.
 A new card will be sent to your current address.
 If your card is missing, you can send a letter specifying both your old and your new address–such a letter should be signed and dated.
 If you call the Authority, you may also request a Registration transfer form.
 If you move to a new jurisdiction, you must submit a new voter registration form that will be available at any of the resources noted above.
 Please be aware that all changes of address must be received no later than midnight 27 days prior to any election.